 I sat in our sunroom, praying for our sweet girl.

-In the middle of lifting her up, I heard little footsteps at 6:15.
+Then, I heard little footsteps at 6am.
 She said, “Mommy, can I sit with you.”

 I told her I was in the middle of praying for her – what perfect timing.

 So, we snuggled close in my tiny chair and prayed together.